 - For that matter, the reveal of what protocol A113 actually is: With the efforts to clean up Earth's garbage failing and toxicity levels still rising, Buy-N-Large ultimately gave up on their efforts of ever getting humanity back home and determined that life on Earth had become unsustainable due to all the toxicity.
 The A113 protocol announcement video sent to the BnL autopilots is pretty much one big Apocalyptic Log: The video is damaged and glitching out, the crew can barely be bothered to even open the video with the BnL jingle, and BnL CEO Shelby Forthright himself has gone from a peppy, Sharp-Dressed Man to a broken disheveled mess, complete with a gas mask hanging from his neck to wear once he wraps the video up because of how horribly toxic the air has become.
 Doubles as a Tear Jerker.

-- Pay close attention to the portraits of the previous Axiom pilots.
+- Pay close attention to the portraits of the previous Axiom captains.
 AUTO starts off in the background, but slowly gets closer and closer over time, until he is staring right over the current captain's shoulder.
-All this time, AUTO was the true captain of the Axiom; the human captains were merely figureheads.
+All this time, AUTO was the true captain of the Axiom; the human captains were merely the figureheads.